 Gastric sleeve diet after one year

-Gastric sleeve diet after one year will include multiple meals per day, which make you feel satiated as well as meet your daily nutritional requirements.
+Stomach sleeve diet after one year will include multiple meals per day, which make you feel satiated as well as meet your daily nutritional requirements.
 Apart from a balanced breakfast, lunch and dinner, you can also have some healthy, small snacks between meals.
 Continue to include lean proteins in your diet for energy.
 Avoid excessive sugar intake and limit your consumption of carbs for your sleeve diet after one year.

 Chew slowly and savor every meal at this stage.
 Stay hydrated as much as you can but avoid drinking water during meals.
 Talk to your doctor about taking nutritional supplements.
 VSG diet after one year should preferably continue to minimize sugary drinks, tough red meats, sweets, heavily processed foods, and fast foods.
 This will keep your digestion in order and prevent your body from gain excessive weight once again.